Gouvernathor/Ecclesia-TS/README.md

 ### Voting methods

+There are two kinds of voting methods:
-A voting method is a function which transforms a pool of voters and a pool of candidates into a tally of ballots.
+- those to transform a pool of voters and a pool of candidates into a tally of ballots

-**This library does not simulate individual ballots by individual voters, but only a global tally of ballots (plural).**
+- those to extract a single ballot from one voter and a pool of candidates

+The nuance between a ballot (or even an iterable of ballots) and a tally is important to grasp.
-For instance, the ballot for a classic FPTP election is not the same as the ballot for approval voting, but the tally is the same : a number of ballot for each candidate.
+For instance, the ballot for a classic FPTP election (with a single name) is not the same as the ballot for approval voting (with any number of candidates in irrelevant order), but the tally is the same : a number of ballot for each candidate.
-(There are other types of tallies, for instance for score voting or rank voting.)
+(There are other types of ballots and tallies, for instance for score voting or rank voting.)
-If you want to simulate individual voter choices, you will need to program the function yourself.
+If you want to simulate individual voter choices, you will want to use ballots.
-However if you tally your ballots into a tally format supported by this library, you will still be able to use our attribution methods for the second part of the election.
+But generally, it is simpler and faster to use the former kind only, unless you want to make an explorable simulation where each step can be observed.
+There are tallying functions provided in order to turn a bunch of individual ballots into one tally of ballots.

 This library will require you to provide a disagreement function (and, sometimes, other parameters) between a given type of voter and candidate, in order to build a voting method for these two types.
-The standard built-in voting methods include the single vote, approval voting, ranked voting, and score voting.
+The standard built-in voting methods include the single vote, approval voting, ranked voting, and score voting - for both kinds of voting methods.

 ### Attribution methods